Sphere (venue): Construction

-MSG Sphere is expected to create 4,400 jobs upon opening.
 The project had been scheduled to open in 2021.
-On March 31, 2020, MSG announced that construction would be suspended due to the COVID-19 pandemic.
+However, MSG announced on March 31, 2020, that construction would be suspended due to the COVID-19 pandemic.
 The project experienced a disruption in its supply chain, a result of the pandemic, and this hindered construction progress.
 All construction work on the project was expected to come to a stop over the next two weeks following the announcement.
 In August 2020, MSG Entertainment announced that construction had resumed on the project, with the opening rescheduled for 2023.
 Over the subsequent 15 months, construction would be focused on concrete, followed by steel erection and then the 13,000-ton steel-domed roof, the most complex part of the project.
 In October 2020, crews completed the heaviest lift up to that point, with the installation of two 240-ton steel girders.

 MSG took over as general contractor in December 2020, although AECOM continued to provide support.
 A 170-ton steel compression ring was added in February 2021, marking the heaviest lift of the entire project.
 Due to its size, the ring had to be assembled at the construction site.
 Work crews spent three weeks welding and bolting the prefabricated steel pieces together, and the crane was then used to lift the ring into place.

 Roof, exosphere, and interior

 The dome's roof required 3,000 tons of steel.
 The roof started to take shape in March 2021, as crews began the installation of 32 trusses, each one weighing 100 tons.
 Truss installation reached the midway point in May 2021, and the crane had to be moved to the southern side of the property to install the remainder.
 Because of its size, the crane's relocation took two days.
-It was announced a few days later that the projected cost of the MSG Sphere had increased to $1.826 billion.
-The cost had already been expected to increase as construction proceeded.

 The dome was topped off on June 18, 2021, and work was already underway on an external exosphere which would be built around the dome.
-The exosphere will be made of LED light panels which will be visible from several miles away.
-It will be 30 percent taller than the dome.
-Work on the sphere's interior began in August 2021, with the project now estimated to cost $1.865 billion.
+The exosphere is made of LED light panels which are visible from several miles away and is 30 percent taller than the dome.
+Work on Sphere's interior began in August 2021.